 Article 3: Obligations of the Parties

-IJCLab will contribute to the design, development and future installation of the Compton polarimeter, which will be a key element to measure in real-time the beam polarization in the SuperKEKB ring required for the Chiral Belle project.
-IJCLab’s in-kind contributions to the project are valued at $1,713,500 CAD, and their commitments are outlined in the letter of support attached hereto as Annex I. The costs associated with this in-kind contribution are to be incurred between 1 November 2023 and 1 November 2030.
+In Chiral Belle Stage 1, the IJCLab will contribute to the design and development of the Compton polarimeter, which will be a key element to measure in real-time the beam polarization in the SuperKEKB ring required for the Chiral Belle project.
+They have requested funding from the Agence Nationale de la Recherche, which will cover hardware, contractual personnel and permanent staff salaries involved in the project, for the necessary prototyping of the Compton polarimeter.
+Further funding will be required for the procurement, assembly, and installation of the Compton polarimeter in SuperKEKB, which will take place in Stage 2.
+IJCLab’s in-kind contributions to the project are valued at $1,713,500 CAD, and the costs associated with this in-kind contribution are to be incurred between 1 November 2023 and 1 November 2030.
+IJCLab’s contribution focuses on the photon detector and laser systems whereas the University of Manitoba contribution focuses on the electron detector system of the Compton polarimeter.

 UVic will, as lead institution, lead the polarization upgrade component with the Canadian partners, including the design and engineering of the spin rotators, polarization source and Compton polarimeter development.
 As detailed magnet engineering solution proposals are developed, UVic will provide accelerator-modelling feedback, and will be involved in characterizing the spin rotator magnet prototype and Compton polarimeter detectors.